e-Plugins/eventespresso/README.md

-# iDEAL plugin for Event Espresso 4.x
+# iDEAL plugin for Event Espresso 4.x (Tested up to: 4.10.6decaf)

 ## Usage
 Use this plugin to add support for iDEAL, Bancontact, Sofort ,Paysafecard , Afterpay, Bankwire